sailfishos-sony-tama/main/README.md

 you will need to enable that repository and install the keyboard layout(s) on your device.
 All the dependencies will be pulled during installation.
 For example, for English, install [English US Keyboard layout](https://openrepos.net/content/sailfishkeyboard/english-us-keyboard-layout-presage-based-text-prediction).

+## Development

+Port is developed under https://github.com/sailfishos-sony-tama with the local and OBS builds supported.
+For setting up local build, see [HADK](hadk-sony-xz2.md).